 2 periods / cycle This is a School Endorsed Course and will not appear on the RoSA or HSC.
+No HSC examination.
+Compulsory subject unless Studies of Religion is chosen.

 Stage 6 Christian Studies is designed to help students explore, question and better understand a variety of topics that relate to the Christian faith.